highlightjs/highlight.js/README.md

 - Version: 7.4
 - URL:     http://highlightjs.org/
-- Author:  Ivan Sagalaev (<maniac@softwaremaniacs.org>)

 For the license terms see LICENSE files.
-For the list of contributors see AUTHORS.en.txt file.
+For authors and contributors see AUTHORS.en.txt file.